Tutoring and Support Options

 - Meet with your instructor or teaching assistant (TA) when have any questions about the course material or assignments

 - Seek one-on-one tutoring.
-Some free tutoring is available through Duke's Peer Tutoring Program, but this is limited to 12 hours per semester and there is sometimes not enough tutors to satisfy the demand.
+Some free tutoring is available through Duke's Peer Tutoring Program, but this is limited to 12 hours per semester and there are sometimes not enough tutors to satisfy the demand.

 - Contact a Physics Department-sponsored tutor and pay a fee for tutoring support.
 The fee is set by the individual tutor.